FID-Judaica/pica_parse.py/README.rst

   PicaField('209G/01', 'ƒa84792993ƒx00')
   PicaField('247C/01', 'ƒ9102598258ƒ8601000-3 <30>Frankfurt, Universitätsbibliothek J. C. Senckenberg, Zentralbibliothek (ZB)')

-OK, bad example, since there aren't any repeat ids in this record, but if there were, you'd get a separate item for each one.
+OK, bad example, since there aren't any repeat ids in this record.
 If this were one of the newer records with Hebrew and Romanized metadata entries, you'd see something a bit more like this:

 .. code:: python